We have 11 branches across Northern Ireland.Branch Finder

 How would your loved ones manage if the worst happened to you?

 In exceptional circumstances, there may be additional fees associated with your mortgage application.
-For example, you may need a specialist survey carried out such as a Tree survey or a Bat Survey, depending on where your property is situated.
+For example, you may need a specialist survey carried out such as a specialist tree survey, or a damp and timber report.

 No two properties or mortgage applications are the same, so we’ll walk you through each step that’s relevant for you.

 What income and expenditure do I need to declare?

 It’s extremely important to be upfront and honest when declaring all your income and expenditure so we can get a true picture of what you can comfortably afford.
 Your net monthly income, basic essential and commited expenditure and basic quality of living costs will all be required.

 It’s in everyone’s interest to accurately assess affordability, so you don’t come across difficulties repaying your mortgage in the future.

 What’s more, withholding information or deliberately misleading a mortgage lender is classed as fraud and is a criminal offence.

 What should I do if I have difficulty repaying my mortgage?

 The first and most important thing to do is to tell us.